Mental wellness during the holiday season

 • Create a safe space for open dialogues.
 Encourage children and young people to express their thoughts and feelings about the holidays, including any concerns or stress they may have.

-• Teach them age-appropriate coping strategies, such as deep breathing, journaling, or seeking help from a trusted adult if they're feeling overwhelmed.
+• Teach them age-appropriate coping strategies, such as deep breathing, journaling, or talking to a trusted adult if they're feeling overwhelmed.

 • Keep an eye out for signs of emotional distress or behavioural changes.
 If you notice any concerning signs and are not sure what to do, don't hesitate to seek professional guidance to ensure they receive the support they need.